gsgrattan/Algorithms_SummerWork/README.md

         2) Plane or Train:
         3) Best Metro Network: This is an abstraction of the Optimal Binary Search Tree problem.

  NOTE: The zip files in the subdirectories are the zipped TeX files for the handouts.
-There are some instances where I have the TeX files on their own and others where they are in zipped folders.
+There are some instances where I have the uncompressed TeX files on their own and others where they are in zipped folders.